Post title: Action That Arises in the Breath

 In my last post, I wrote about action that arises in the breath and in the body, rather than through judgment and the exercise of will.
 I mentioned that such action can be peculiarly timely, although the timeliness may only emerge after the fact.

 Such action happens when the foreground of bodily activity and the background of autonomic respiration change places.
 What occurs is not simply the cessation of willful activity in the body affecting the movement of breath, but the commencement of action of the body as part of autonomic movement of breath, including action of posture and carriage.
-It's a state of trance.

 In the book "Embracing Mind", Kobun Chino is quoted as saying: